Issuing limits raised for Singapore government securities and treasury bills

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Proceeds from such issuances are invested and not used as government spending.
-An increase in such borrowings will increase the government's cash and liabilities, but will not increase its fiscal budget.

-Under the Government Securities Act and Local Treasury Bills Act, there are limits - authorised by Parliament - on the amount of government securities and treasury bills, respectively, that the government can issue.
+In moving the motions in Parliament, Second Minister for Finance Lawrence Wong said these increases "are for specific market development and operational-needs purposes, and not to cover the government's fiscal shortfall".
+Proceeds from such issuances are invested, not used for government spending.
+Under the Government Securities Act and Local Treasury Bills Act, there are limits - authorised by Parliament - on the amount of government securities and treasury bills, respectively, that can be issued.

-Treasury bills, meanwhile, are issued to develop the domestic short-term debt market and to meet market demand for short-term rated Singapore dollar instruments.
+Treasury bills are issued to grow the domestic short-term debt market and meet market demand for short-term rated Singapore dollar instruments.

 BT is now on Telegram!